Illinois – Featured Online Programs in Social Work

 Each state regulates the profession and licenses social workers differently.
-The Illinois Department of Financial and Professional Regulation (IDFPR) is responsible for setting standards for the licensing of social workers in the state.
-Below is more information about becoming a social worker in Illinois.
+The Illinois Department of Financial and Professional Regulation (IDFPR) sets standards for licensing the state’s social workers.
+Read on to learn how to become a social worker in Illinois.

 How to Become a Social Worker in Illinois

 In Illinois, you can find a position in social work with either a bachelor of social work (BSW) or a master of social work (MSW).
 Two different levels of licensing exist, and while some entry-level social work jobs do not require a license, you cannot become a social worker in Illinois without a social work license.

 Choose your educational path with your desired career in mind since different programs and education levels open doors to different career opportunities.

 Bachelor of Social Work (BSW)

 While you need a license to work as a social worker in Illinois, you can pursue some entry-level jobs with a BSW.
 Once you obtain your bachelor’s degree, look for a job to gain work experience so that you can apply to become an LSW.
 This option requires three years of additional experience after earning the BSW.
 With just the degree and no licensing, you face limited career options in social work.

 With a BSW, you can explore entry-level positions in generalist social work, including case management; administration; or advocacy in residential programs, community organizations, public health agencies, or schools.
 A BSW can also prepare you to enter an MSW program with advanced standing.
 This means that some of your undergraduate credits will count towards the MSW and you can complete the master’s program in less time.

 BSW programs, which typically take four years to complete, prepare students to work or to pursue licensing as an LSW, work in the social work field, or pursue an MSW through academic coursework and hands-on fieldwork.